How to Calculate the Present Value of a Single Amount

 You can find the present value of a single amount with any calculator with an exponential function, even non-financial calculators.
 It is best to use financial calculators because they have five keys which correspond to the five variables in time value of money equations.
 This present value of a single amount equation that we calculated above uses only four of those variables.
 Look at your financial calculator.
 Here are the key and inputs that you punch:

 Punch N and 4 (for 2 years)

 Punch I/YR and 10 (for the interest rate of 5%)

 Punch FV and 1,464 (for the amount of money we are calculating interest on in year 4)

 Punch PMT and PMT (there are no payments beyond the first one)

 Punch PV and you will have your answer of $1,000

 Calculating Present Value Using a Spreadsheet

-Then, you go to the right-hand side of the worksheet at the top and click on Calculate.
+This completes the function above.
+Go to the right-hand side of the worksheet at the top and click on Calculate.
 You will get the answer of $1000.